Just Wanna Rock: Critical reception

 "Just Wanna Rock" received positive reception from music critics.
 Eddie Fu of Consequence wrote that "Uzi made a clear effort to pay proper homage to Jersey club", pointing out that they enlisted MCVertt to produce it.
 For Stereogum, Tom Breihan opined that "The track squirms and hammers, and it's oddly catchy in its own way.
 Time will tell if this marks a full Lil Uzi Vert reinvention or if [they're] just messing around with the sound for now, but it's worth remembering that Lil Uzi Vert comes from Philadelphia and that Philly is right next to Jersey."
 The Faders Raphael Helfand called it "a change of pace for Uzi," noting it as "uncharacteristically brief and bare bones, featuring only one quick verse and a hook delivered just above a whisper."
 Sophie Caraan of Hypebeast wrote that "'70s synths straight out of a thriller/slasher film and a pulsating bass drum [give] the rapper the sonic space to be more dynamic and experimental with [their] sound."

-At the 66th Annual Grammy Awards, "Just Wanna Rock" was nominated for Best Rap Song, but ultimately lost to "Scientists & Engineers" by Killer Mike.
+At the 66th Annual Grammy Awards, "Just Wanna Rock" was nominated for Best Rap Song, but ultimately lost to "Scientists & Engineers" by Killer Mike and André 3000.